“Sustain Your Identity”

 Purpose:

-I want to teach and share the Navajo language with young children with a future goal of offering a cultural immersion retreat to teach people how to live in harmony, be humble, and live a simple, sustainable life.
+I want to teach and share the Navajo language with young children with a future goal of offering a cultural immersion retreat to teach young people how to live in harmony, be humble, and live a sustainable but a simple life.